api3dao/old-api3-docs/docs/airnode/v0.4/reference/packages/validator.md

 # Creates a config file with an OIS object embedded specifically using version 0.3.
 npx @api3/airnode-validator api3-convertor --from="OIS@0.3" --to="config@0.3" --specs="exampleSpecs/ois.specs.json"

-# Create a config file using a conversion template.
-If the OIS version is not specified the latest version is used.
-yarn run cli:convertor --template="conversions/oas@3.0------ois@0.2.json" --specs="myProject/config/oas.json"
-yarn run cli:convertor --template="conversions/oas@3.0------ois.json" --specs="myProject/config/oas.json"
 ```

 ### Usage